 The ability to schedule posts, manage ads, and check notifications from one location can be beneficial, and frees up time to focus on other small business issues like operations and employee management.

 Business owners can answer a common question with a preset message, or direct followers to a page with more answers—all from a mobile device.

-In an email to The Balance, Liz Jostes, co-founder of social media management firm Eli Rose, said that this feature is especially relevant during COVID-19, when consumers are more likely to navigate directly to Facebook, rather than a company’s website, in search of the most up-to-date information on hours and safety precautions.
+In an email to The Balance, Liz Jostes, co-founder of social media management firm Eli Rose, said that this feature is especially relevant at a time when consumers are more likely to navigate directly to Facebook, rather than a company’s website, in search of the most up-to-date information on hours and safety precautions.

 Business Suite’s overall analytics design provides clear insights and comparisons between a business’s presence across both Instagram and Facebook, as well as an intuitive filter that can be used to sort data in various ways.

 Lack of Novelty

 Business Suite’s best features are not necessarily new; they’ve just been relocated.
 In the past, business account administrators could already cross-post to both Facebook and Instagram through Facebook Pages and Creator Studio.

 Cross-posting, though, may not be necessary or wise in Business Suite.
 The cross-posting feature may be a nice addition, but Jostes says that it’s not advisable—from a strategy perspective—to publish the exact same content in the exact same way across both Instagram and Facebook, in part because of hashtag usage.